(This list of courses may not be up to date. Please see the latest General Catalog for a complete list of current courses.)

 Designed to provide students with the foundational work necessary for graduate work in photography or entry level positions.
 Emphasis upon studio management and portfolio development.
 Prerequisites: ARTS 141.

 How do contemporary films from China, Hong Kong, Taiwan, Japan, Korea, Vietnam and India represent their people, re-imagine their cultural identities, and negotiate the local and global, tradition and modernity?
 This course is an introduction of Asian cinematic narratives.
 The focus will be on trying to map the overall picture of each cinema, and then examine their major films.
 Possible topics include cinematic history of each country; relationships to literary and cultural discourses; different film genres; major directors, and various thematic concerns.
 The aims of this course are to expand your knowledge of both the broad cinematic and socio-historical contexts of Asian cinemas, as well as to enhance your critical thinking.
 Lectures and readings in English, all films have English subtitles; no prior background is required.

 This course covers practical and theoretical application of audio and video production techniques.
 Emphasis on aesthetic qualities of sight and sound productions.
 Some work in student media facilities involved.
 Prerequisite: COMM 031 or permission of the instructor.
 Lab fee required.

-An introduction to the principles of artistic expressiveness of films: lighting, color, camera, composition, space, movement, image, setting and sound.
+ENGL 031 introduces the principles of artistic expressiveness of films; lighting, color, camera, composition, space, movement, image, setting and sound.
 Attention is also given to narrative techniques and editing styles.
-Explores such theories as realism, formalism, surrealism, Marxism, psychoanalysis and gender theory.
+This course explores such theories as realism, formalism, surrealism, Marxism, psychoanalysis and gender theory.
 Both American and foreign films are viewed and discussed.